-The length of time a staff uniform lasts before needing replacement will vary widely depending on the industry or sector - but wearing out is not the only consideration for change - perhaps you are having a rebrand of your business.
+The length of time a staff uniform lasts before needing replacement will vary widely depending on the industry or sector.
+But wearing out is not the only consideration for change - perhaps you are having a rebrand of your business.

-Whereas if your staff work in a white collar role - an office, or a shop - a good quality business shirt can last for a lot longer.
+Whereas if your staff work in a white collar role - an office, or a shop - a good quality customised business shirt can last for a lot longer.

-Assuming that you issue three workwear shirts (a typical amount per employee), for example, you could expect to get somewhere between 12 to 18 months of optimal looking wear out of them.
+Assuming that you issue three uniform shirts (a typical amount per employee), for example, you could expect to get somewhere between 12 to 18 months of optimal looking wear out of them.
 Of course, this is still dependant on usage and washing routine.

 As time changes so do business perceptions.
 When you decide to change your company message, aims or objectives, it may be beneficial to consider replacing your staff uniform to reflect this.